 This is a shorter program with about 3 days a week and around 3 hours per day spent in treatment.
 It also does not require overnights and all therapy is given during the day.
 The benefits of this type of program include:

 - Shorter hours than day/night treatment

 - Includes a lot of group therapy sessions

 - Provides individual treatment plans

-- Beneficial step-down program after residential rehab or even after partial hospitalization
+- Beneficial step-down program after residential rehab or even after day/night treatment

 - Provides aftercare support